Skip to Main Content

 Treatment of gliomatosis cerebri

 There is no standard treatment plan for gliomatosis cerebri.
+Treatments may include radiation therapy, chemotherapy, and targeted therapy.
 Much of patient care focuses on controlling symptoms and supporting quality of life.
 Factors that influence treatment include:

 • How far the disease has spread